-As the Florida Master Naturalist Program celebrates its 20th anniversary in 2021, we are taking a look at successes.
+As the Florida Master Naturalist Program celebrated its 20th anniversary in 2021, we are took a look at our program successes.
 Of course, our graduates are our greatest successes.
 At last count, we estimated well over 600 students graduated through our program in St. Lucie County.
 We have been offering a steady stream of courses through the UF/IFAS Extension St Lucie County along with partner agencies such as St. Lucie County’s Environmental Resources Department.

 As part of becoming a Florida Master Naturalist, students work on projects and develop some incredibly innovative work.
 Check out some of the publications, blogs and vlogs created as projects by Florida Master Naturalist Program graduates in St. Lucie County.

 Nanci Lutz – 2022 Environmental Interpretation Course Click HERE

 Interpretation Blog for Philippe Park (Safety Harbor, FL), Wall Springs Park (Palm Harbor, FL), Booker Creek Preserve and Education Center (Tarpon Springs, FL)

 Wendy de la Garza – 2021 Environmental Interpretation Course

 Interpretive Presentation of Bulow Plantation, Wekiva Springs, and Apopka Wildlife Drive Click HERE

 Interpretive publication for Oceanwalk Nature Hike Click HERE

 Karen Ferguson – 2021 Environmental Interpretation Course